 1. Exploring LGBTQI+ Identities

-In these university students, most found that they could safely explore their emerging sexual identities in a way that felt authentic and comfortable.
+Most of these university students found that they could safely explore their emerging sexual identities in a way that felt authentic and comfortable.
 They also found that using social media allowed them to connect with and learn about the experiences of others in the LGBTQI+ community on campus and in their local community.
 They did this by sending friend requests to people and following LGBTQI+ Facebook pages specifically for their university.
 For those who felt that their university really provided visibility for LGBTQI+ individuals, positive feelings of being welcome were experienced, and gave them the chance to meet like-minded individuals.
 This provided an easier transition to university life for LGBTQI+ students.